 Opening the entrance doors feels like passing through a time travel portal.
 Outside, 21st-century Vienna; inside, a Regency confectionery store.

-Unlike most of its colleagues in Vienna, Demel has a very large shop for over-the-counter sales.
+Unlike most of its colleagues in Vienna, Demel has a relatively large shop for over-the-counter sales.
 The feeling is much like you’d get entering Willy Wonka’s factory.

 There are cakes, of course; this is a Konditorei, after all.
 I found myself wondering what was a cake and what was a piece of art.
 In fact, the whole shop area feels like a cross between an art history museum and a confectioners, thanks to all the stylish packaging and charming displays.